 By: Sarah Pittman BS, Graduate Student in Food Science and Human Nutrition at the University of Illinois

 Intermittent fasting, also known as intermittent energy restriction, is a diet strategy gaining popularity.
-People following this diet eat only at certain times of the day, with the hope that restricting caloric intake will result in weight loss.
+People following this diet eat only at certain times, with the hope that restricting caloric intake will result in weight loss.
 There are 3 types of intermittent fasting: periodic fasting, time-restricted feeding, and alternate-day fasting.

 Periodic fasting/whole day fasting: